What is a quick-disconnect fitting?

 Do quick-disconnect fittings come with a shut-off valve?

-There are a variety of applications for quick release fittings.
+Quick-disconnect fittings are used in a variety of applications.
 They are made in an assortment of different sizes with many different configurations and tube connection types.

 - Hose barb